6 Best Neobanking for November 2025

 Key Catalysts

-- Expansion of digital banking services in underbanked Latin American markets
+- Continued expansion in underbanked Latin American markets

 Risk Factors

-- Elevated total debt to equity 312.7% may constrain flexibility in a rising rate environment
+- Elevated total debt to equity ratio 312.7% may impact financial flexibility

 - Regulatory risks in emerging markets